sashaparkes/acebook-noodle/README.md

 ## Running the tests

 - Install chromedriver using `brew install chromedriver`
-- Start the server in a terminal session `mvn spring-boot:run`
+- Start the server in a terminal session `mvn spring-boot:run -Dspring-boot.run.profiles=test`
 - Open a new terminal session and navigate to the Acebook directory
 - Run your tests in the second terminal session with `mvn test`